ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 [TODO: Decide whether to use the same config structure as OHTTP/ECH.
 This would add support for multiple cipher suites.]

-The client issues a key configuration request to `PPMParam.leader_url` and `PPMParam.helper_url`.
+The client issues a key configuration request to `Param.leader_url` and `Param.helper_url`.
 It aborts if any of the following happen for either
 request:

 * the client and aggregator failed to establish a secure,